cloudmesh-community/book/chapters/assignment.md

 In general any project must  be deployable by the TA.
 If it takes hours to deploy your project, please talk to us before final submission.
+Also if it takes 100 steps, we are sure you can automate them ...

-You have plenty of time to make execute a wonderful project.
+You have plenty of time to execute a wonderful project but you need to work consistently on it.
+Starting one week before the deadline will not work.

-The deliverables include but need to be updated according to your specific project, for example if you do Edge Computing some deliverabl;es will be different:
+The deliverables include but need to be updated according to your specific project, for example if you do Edge Computing some deliverables will be different.
+In general your deliverables will include the following:

 - Provide benchmarks.